Children learn to talk through their everyday interactions with you and the people around them.

-If you have tried out our tips, activities and Therapy Centre options and still have concerns about your child’s speech and language development, it’s really important that you seek specialist support from a qualified Speech and Language Therapist.
+If you have tried out our tips, activities and virtual consultation options and still have concerns about your child’s speech and language development, it’s really important that you seek specialist support from a qualified Speech and Language Therapist.
 Whilst we are able to offer assessment and therapy sessions online, some children require face to face specialist assessment and intervention to meet their specific needs.
 Here are some ways you can find a Speech and Language Therapist in your area:

 Contact your local NHS Speech and Language Therapy Service.
 You can ask your Health Visitor or GP to refer you or there may be drop-in clinics that you can access for advice.